 - If the Azure AD directory admin turns off Enterprise State Roaming for the entire directory, then all users in that directory will stop syncing settings, and all settings data for all users will become stale and may be deleted after the retention period.

-Deleted data recovery: The data retention policy is not configurable.
-Once the data has been permanently deleted, it will not be recoverable.
-However, it’s important to note that the settings data will only be deleted from Azure, not the end-user device.
-If any device later reconnects to the Enterprise State Roaming service, the settings will again be synced and stored in Azure.
+The data retention policy is not configurable.
+Once the data is permanently deleted, it is not recoverable.
+However, The settings data is deleted only from Azure, not from the end-user device.
+If any device later reconnects to the Enterprise State Roaming service, the settings are again synced and stored in Azure.